dogweather/schema-dot-org/README.md

 ## Usage

 Let's say you have a Rails app.
-If you write plain-ruby code in a controller:
+First write plain-ruby code in a controller.
+Just instantiate the structured data object you want in your web page:

 ```ruby
 @my_org = Organization.new(